Thursday, May 01, 2014

 The group arrived back in Bloomington mid-morning to conclude the trip.

 Day 7 - Friday, September 5, 2014 - Virginia

-The tour attends several meetings and visits this morning with Port of Viriginia, the deepest harbor on the U.S. East Coast, and Greg Edwards of Virginia Port Authority and CSX officials.
+The tour attended several meetings and visits this morning including Port of Viriginia (the deepest harbor on the U.S. East Coast), Greg Edwards of Virginia Port Authority, and CSX officials.
 Mid-morning the group traveled to APM Terminals Virginia, Portsmouth for a port tour and discussion.
-From Portsmouth the tour traveled to Perdue AgBusiness, Chesapeake, Virginia for a tour and company overview.
+From Portsmouth, the tour traveled to Perdue AgBusiness, Chesapeake, Virginia for a tour and company overview.
 After lunch tour members visited the ARREFF facility and Coastal Commodities.

 IFB farmers visit APM terminal, built by MAERSK shipping.

 Day 6 - Thursday, Septhember 4, 2014 - Georgia

 Georgia Innoviations/Logistics and Georgia Department of Ag presented to the group this morning; shortly after the tour departed for a mid-afternoon flight to Norfolk, Virgina.

 Farmers hearing presentation from head of Georgia Center of Innovation Logistics.